na-na-hi/renget/archive/chrprompt2.md

 >Meowstic-anon: I originally intended to use Salazzle as the character and the guildmaster (if the option was still available).
 She would have a personal Salandit subordinate that does work for her in the background while she does normal guild stuff.
 I can't remember much as it has been so long ago, but I recalled that the main focus is on some certain Salandits with distinct personalities and just messing around during errands for Salazzle.
 Salazzle herself entered the world as a Salandit who served an avaricious Salazzle master.
 She greatly dislikes and rebels against that; of course, she fails, but she keeps coming back up until eventually she manages to pull off a "coup."
 And with that, everyone was set free.
 Some of the Salandits decide to follow her, not because of the pheromones, but because they were inspired by her charisma and swore loyalty to her to the depths of the earth.
 She was hesitant at first but eventually came to accept them once she evolved into a Salazzle.
 As for her name, she didn't have any when I wrote the story for her, but after I reused the character for something else, her name would be Snapdragons, like the flower.
 The reason I changed my mind was because, honestly, people might find it strange to have Salazzle as guild master, like it will give the wrong impression of the guild, both in-universe and in the threads, heh, and also because I remembered I don't want to play a female character again, and thus I chose the one I'm currently using now.

+>Elm-anon: My first consideration was the Gengar line, but having the character start pre-evolved didn't sit right with me at the time, so Haunter and Gengar were out of the question.
+On the other hand, I never wrote anything before all this so I wasn't confident in being able to write stories featuring a limbless ball (Ghastly), so I discarded the idea too.
+The next pick was Duskull and I'm glad I choose it, because the mon grew on me even more and during the character's conception I had some fun ideas (including one that I still haven't properly introduced).

 If clover guild did not exist, where would you be at this point in time?

 >IV-Anon: Minor possibility I'd have joined some PMD rp group to see if it filled that niche of creativity i wanted, run into some really skeevy shit with it, and return to swearing off doing that kind of shit again.
 So realistically I'd be probably fucking around in other video games and never have picked back up doing creative art or writing.